apache/spark/docs/sql-programming-guide.md

   </tr>
 </table>

-# Other SQL Interfaces
+# Distributed Query Engine

-Spark SQL also supports interfaces for running SQL queries directly without the need to write any code.
+Spark SQL can also act as a distributed query engine using its JDBC/ODBC or command-line interface.
+In this mode, end-users or applications can interact with Spark SQL directly to run SQL queries, without the need to write any code.

 ## Running the Thrift JDBC/ODBC server

-The Thrift JDBC/ODBC server implemented here corresponds to the [`HiveServer2`](https://cwiki.apache.org/confluence/display/Hive/Setting+Up+HiveServer2) in Hive 0.12.
-You can test the JDBC server with the beeline script that comes with either Spark or Hive 0.12.
+The Thrift JDBC/ODBC server implemented here corresponds to the [`HiveServer2`](https://cwiki.apache.org/confluence/display/Hive/Setting+Up+HiveServer2) in Hive 0.13.
+You can test the JDBC server with the beeline script that comes with either Spark or Hive 0.13.

 To start the JDBC/ODBC server, run the following in the Spark directory: